 The Quaker banker and philanthropist Samuel Gurney bought Ham House in 1812.
 He stayed there for the rest of his life – and members of his family stayed there for the rest of the building’s life.
 Samuel Gurney’s elder sister, the prison reformer Elizabeth Fry, lived in a house on the edge of the estate from 1829 to 1844.
 In 1842 she entertained Frederick William IV of Prussia there.

 Ham House was demolished in 1872 and two years later its grounds were opened to the public as West Ham Park.
 Since its inception the 77-acre park has been owned and managed by the City of London Corporation.
-The site of Ham House is marked by a cairn of stones in the park – and by a pin on the map below.
+The site of Ham House is marked by a cairn of stones in the park – and by a big pink pin on the map below.

 “The pretty rural hamlet of Upton is a little more than a mile north-east of West Ham church,” wrote James Thorne in his Handbook to the Environs of London, published in 1876.
 No sooner had Thorne’s words appeared than the pretty hamlet began to disappear beneath gridded streets of terraced housing, built for the factory workers of West Ham.
-When the housebuilders turned their attentions to the fields south-east of Upton in the mid-1880s, they called their new estate Upton Park (which will be the subject of a separate article on Hidden London soon).
+When the housebuilders turned their attentions to the fields south-east of Upton in the mid-1880s, they called their new estate Upton Park (which will be the subject of a separate article on Hidden London soon-ish).

 Having once been a country haven for Quakers, urbanised Upton gained favour with east London’s Irish Catholic community.
 The locality’s surviving Roman Catholic institutions include the church of St Antony of Padua and St Antony’s, St Bonaventure’s and St Angela’s schools.

 Shown in the photo at the top of this article,* the Red House began life in the 18th century as the home of a Dutch merchant and was extensively remodelled in the 1880s.
 It was later the home of a manufacturer of early trade union banners, after which it served as a Catholic club until its recent conversion back to residential use.
 The Red House stands at the corner of Upton Lane and Upton Avenue.
+It should not be confused with the other Red House in the other Upton.

 The Anglican church of St Peter’s was erected in Upton House’s garden in 1893 and the church gained its own parish a year later.
 Upton House became the vicarage and parish rooms.
 A little to the south, Meggs’ almshouses were also built in 1893.
 They now provide sheltered accommodation for elderly people.